Only You

 The inciting incident occurs at 13 minutes when Faith receives a phone call for Dwayne from a man named Damon Bradley, confirming the exact name from her childhood prophecy exists.
 This disrupts her imminent wedding and reignites her belief in destiny..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Faith makes the active choice to abandon her wedding and fly to Venice with Kate to find Damon Bradley.
+This illustrates the protagonist's commitment to Faith makes the active choice to abandon her wedding and fly to Venice with Kate to find Damon Bradley.
 She boards the plane, leaving her safe, predictable life behind for the unknown., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False defeat: Peter's lie is exposed when Faith discovers he's not the real Damon Bradley.
 She feels betrayed and foolish.
 The magical romance shatters, and she realizes she's been chasing an illusion while falling for a liar., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.